Interstellar-Network/Grants-Program/applications/Interstellar-Network.md

 > Where and how does your project fit into the ecosystem?

 This project is the first phase of a wallet project.
 Although, we think that our Trusted Transaction Validation protocol could bring a novel approach to address UX/UI security issues regardless of other features of our frictionless wallet.
-We designed our validation transaction protocol to benfit to other wallets or Dapps.
-We think it could also be complemetary down the road to mobile light client like substrate connect (check **Future Plans** section).
+We designed our validation transaction protocol to benefit to other wallets or Dapps.
+We think it could also be complementary down the road to mobile light client like substrate connect (check **Future Plans** section).